Natural Language Decomposition and Interpretation of Complex Utterances: Experiments

 \subsection{Setup}

 We consider the task of parsing complex utterances in \ourdata{} given only ten complex utterances (annotated with decompositions) to be used as training data (exemplars for in-context learning).
-We report results on the test set consisting of the remaining 94 complex utterances.
-We use a maximum of 20 additional elementary utterances (as many as permitted by the LM's context window) selected according to BM25 similarity with the step being parsed.
-We use \emph{text-davinci-003} model from OpenAI as the LLM for the next step generation as well as for NL step parsing.
+We report results on the test set consisting of the remaining \newreplace{116}{200} complex utterances.
+We use a maximum of $M\leq25$ additional elementary utterances (as many as permitted by the LM's context window) selected according to BM25 similarity with the step being parsed.
+We use OpenAI's \emph{text-davinci-003} model as the LLM for generating each NL step as well as for parsing it into a program.